-Tuesday is a great day for Time!
-And these Tell Time games are sure to make your Tuesday a little more fun for your little ones.
+These Tell Time games are sure to make your day a little more fun for your little ones.

 We try to focus on one area of “extra” math each school day – in addition to our regular math worksheets/homework.
 Mondays are more/less statements, Tuesdays we practice with clocks, Wednesdays we count backwards as we drive places, Thursdays we play with money and Fridays are for fun (aka Lego math or some building activity).